 I earned a B.A. in Business Economics from the University of California, Santa Barbara and an M.B.A. from the Harvard Business School.
 I was born in Oakland and raised in San Jose by immigrant parents who both put themselves through night school and embraced the American dream, with my father becoming a 30-year IBM engineer and my mother a 25-year lawyer for the U.S. Government.
 This upbringing made me appreciate the value of hard work, learn to code at age 8 and fall in love with the Valley—it also instilled in me a lifelong passion for the A’s, 49ers, Sharks and Warriors.
 My wife Julie and I love spending time with our son and twin daughters, traveling with them, coaching sports, or most often acting as their chauffeur.

 For me, Defy represents a dream realized.
 I feel incredibly lucky to have Trae as a partner and that our other founders, Purvi and Phebe, are long-time colleagues and friends.
+Our amazing Sage’s are all former portfolio company CEOs and great friends for more than a decade.
 I am always eager to connect with passionate souls and kindred spirits.Back to top

 I am a co-founder and managing director of Defy.
 As an engineer, an entrepreneur, and an investor, my passion is collaborating with the world’s best entrepreneurs.
 I recently co-authored the study “Elephant in the Valley” to help highlight the underlying data around the experiences of women in technology.
 I was previously a general partner at Kleiner Perkins Caufield & Byers.
 Over my 14-year investing career, I invested in a number of leading companies including eero (acquired by AMZN), Nest Labs (GOOG), Dropcam (GOOG), Aggregate Knowledge (NSR), and Opower (GOOG).
 A “design thinker” and engineer at heart, I thrive at the intersection of great products and big markets.